roswellweb/hourofcode/README.md

 5. Normalize.css
 6. Git

 And a bunch of custom HTML / CSS.
+Oh, and some JavaScript.

 If you're interested in this kind of stuff, you should take a Computer Science class!